SheCodesAus/she-codes-crowdfunding-api-project-Angela11223344/.github/README.md

 ​
 - [ ] Profile page

-Add a profile page for users, showing their projects, pledges and user info.
+Add a profile page for users, showing their projects, pledges and user info in one place.
 ​
 ### External libraries used
 ​